colour-science/colour-science.org/output/posts/physical-lighting-quantities-tying-both-ends/index.rst

 ^^^^^^^^^^

-With Treasure Island, the HDRI scaled to absolute luminance is about 14% brighter than the .CR2 file.
+With Treasure Island, the HDRI scaled to absolute luminance is about 14% brighter (clipped luminance) than the .CR2 file.
 This is not perfect but considering the scaling factors involved, it is reasonably satisfactory.

 Some potential source of discrepancies are: